My Background

 A native of Charleston, SC, I moved to Charlotte after graduating from Appalachian State University with a Bachelor’s Degree in Political Science.
 Having obtained a masters from Winthrop University, I then began teaching high school social studies at a drop-out prevention program in the Charlotte Mecklenburg School System, an experience that began a career in serving the most vulnerable.

-I have been an active member of Avondale Presbyterian Church for over 20 years, where I am an elder and co-leader of stewardship.
+I have been an active member of Avondale Presbyterian Church for over 20 years, where I am an elder and member of the stewardship team.

 I have two grown sons, Jay and Ben, both of whom attended CMS.
 I currently live in Dilworth with our two dogs, Twain and Stella.